RaynerGWH/Parade/README.md

 In **Timed Mode**, players must act swiftly — the Parade doesn’t wait!

-- 🕐 **Fast Hands Get Rewarded**: The faster you play your card, the more likely you are to gain strategic advantage.
-Speed can help you avoid picking up unwanted cards.
-- ⌛ **Penalty for Delay**: Once the countdown reaches zero, the last player to have played **just before time expires** must take an additional card from the parade into their pile.
-  - This extra card can significantly increase your score, so beware of lingering too long on your turn!
+- 🕐 **Fast Hands Get Rewarded**: Receive bonus points from fast moves at the end of every turn!
+Variable bonus points are awarded based on how fast players make their moves and conclude their turns.
+- ⌛ **Weighted Bonus**: To ensure that you maintain a steady balance of swiftness and skill, the final score weighs your accumulated speed bonus points and the raw score to produce an aggregated final score at the end.
+Just being fast is not enough, make sure to execute your moves strategically as well!
-- 📉 **High Stakes, Low Scores**: All other standard rules apply, but with this added twist — speed becomes part of your strategy!
+- 📉 **Higher Stakes, Better Scores**: All other standard rules apply, but with an added twist — time is of the essence, tick tock.
+DO you think you have what it takes to be the fastest fingers in the Parade?
 ---